-outputs - A list of outputs which should be the final outputs of the new Pipeline.
+Parameters outputs - A list of outputs which should be the final outputs of the new Pipeline.

-ValueError - Raised when any of the given outputs do not exist in the Pipeline object.
+Raises ValueError - Raised when any of the given outputs do not exist in the Pipeline object.

-A new Pipeline object, containing a subset of the nodes of the current one such that only nodes which are directly or transitively required to produce the provided outputs are being copied.
+Returns A new Pipeline object, containing a subset of the nodes of the current one such that only nodes which are directly or transitively required to produce the provided outputs are being copied.

-property training: Pipeline
+property training: kedro.pipeline.pipeline.Pipeline